apita1423/featherandquill_pp4/README.md

 - Thomas from Tutor Support that helped me with two issues that I thought was a neverending story.

 - I'm also greateful for my husband, who has encouraged me to keep on going especially with this project, which has given me multiple issues.
+Also, to my two cats and dog that have kept me company through the past weeks.